tflanagan/quickbase.dev/source/index.html.md

 --------- | -------- | ------- | -----------
 action | true | | The Quick Base API Action you wish to execute (ie: API_DoQuery) options | false | | An object containing data pertaining to your API Action

+In JavaScript, the `api()` method returns a Promise, powered by <a href='http://bluebirdjs.com/docs/getting-started.html' target='_blank'>bluebirdjs</a>.
+If an error occurs during the request, you can handle the error by using `catch()`.
+Otherwise, you can continue processing with the results passed into a `then()`.

+In PHP, the `api()` method returns the resulting JSON object from the API call.
+If an error occurs, it will be thrown and needs to be caught with a `try/catch` statement.

 ## Quick Base API Endpoints